Wiki · Organization · Last reviewed June 19, 2026

 Governance and Safety

 Hugging Face sits at the center of governance debates because it is both open infrastructure and a distribution platform.
-The company publishes documentation for repository security, malware scanning, access controls, gating models, and private or enterprise deployments.
-It also hosts many artifacts that raise policy questions around licensing, dual use, bias, safety evaluation, benchmark gaming, and downstream accountability.
+The company publishes documentation for repository security, malware scanning, pickle scanning, access controls, gated models, moderation, private repositories, and enterprise deployments.
+It also hosts artifacts that raise policy questions around licensing, dual use, bias, safety evaluation, benchmark gaming, data provenance, and downstream accountability.

 The governance problem is not reducible to whether open models are good or bad.
-Hugging Face makes scrutiny and reuse easier, which can improve science and reduce dependence on closed providers.
+Hugging Face makes scrutiny and reuse easier, which can improve science, competition, local deployment, and independence from closed providers.
 The same affordances can make misuse, careless deployment, and responsibility-shifting easier when a model moves from a research page into a real product.

 Central Tensions